devravager/Trick-privacy-policy-/README.md

 Submit false reports or misuse support services.

-Run automation or self-bots using Levix’s API or commands.
+Run automation or self-bots using Trick’s API or commands.

 Servers using Trick in ways that break Discord's rules or our own will be blacklisted and banned from using the service.